Dillweed Namespace Stewardship Office · Operations Charter

 Re-sign all active records

-All active Capability Records re-signed under the new key before the prior key is retired.
+All active Capability Records MUST be re-signed under the new key before the prior key is retired.

 5